faustofjunqueira/azure-cosmos-console/README.md

 ## How to code

-In your project, in the root directory, you have two files, `config.js` and `index.js`.
+In your project, in the root directory, you have two files: `config.js` and `index.js`.

-The `config.js`, you are going to configurate you azure access.
+In the `config.js`, you are going to configure your azure access.
 Put your azure cosmos credentials.

-In `index.js` you will write your code, or you queries.
-Below, we show a index start body.
+In `index.js` you will write your code, or your queries.
+Below, we show an index start body.

 ```js
 require('./lib')(async (db) => {